eduardozago/form-validator/readme.md

 # Form Validator

-A model to validate forms using HTML, CSS and JavaScript
+A model to validate forms on frontend side using HTML, CSS and JavaScript

 [Click here to open](https://eduardozago.github.io/form-validator/)